Paulus88/Pi-hole-on-MicroK8s/README.md

 ```
 microk8s kubectl apply -f https://raw.githubusercontent.com/Paulus88/Pi-hole-MicroK8s/main/pihole.yaml
 ```
-Voila Pi-hole is now accessable on port 8053: <http:// Device IP:8053>.
+Voila Pi-hole is now accessable on port 8053: <http:// Device IP:8053>
+Default Password: Welcome
+**CHANGE THE PASSWORD AND REMOVE WEBPASSWORD ENVIRONMENT VARIABLE SEE BELOW!**

 ## What makes this version of Pi-hole different from other tutorials?
 **Affinity**
 ```